TeamPandory/pandorytool/README.md

 A backup of your system is recommended - so clone your microsd with win32imager before any alterations are made.
 Removing 2 PLAYER PSP titles at this time is IRREVERSIBLE!
 Be careful of what you remove from your original PANDORA system.

 ## Support Us!
-pandorytool has been worked on with blood, sweat and tears.
+Pandorytool has been worked on with blood, sweat and tears.
 If you would like us to continue work on this tool, please consider grabbing us a Coffee at https://www.buymeacoffee.com/CKZbiXa.
+3 USD or more: The current, UNLOCKED, version of Pandory will sent 10 USD or more: As above, and your email will be saved to a maillist, where you will be sent all major revisions of the UNLOCKED Pandorytool.
-* All users that donate will be provided with the latest, unlocked, compiled version of Pandory.
-Those that have donated shall be remembered forever in the THANKS HIGHSCORE CHART underneath *with optional message*
+15 USD or more: All of above, and shall be remembered forever in the HIGHSCORE CHART underneath *with optional message*

 ## Clone and compile
 ```